PostgREST/postgrest/api.rst

   GET /people?select=fname,age HTTP/1.1

 The default is :sql:`*`, meaning all columns.
-This value will become more important below in :ref:`Resource Embedding`_.
+This value will become more important below in :ref:`resource_embedding`.

 .. _computed_cols: